Gardens, (Green) Squares, and Parks in Paris

 Coulée Verte René-Dumont

-The Coulée Verte René-Dumont is a planted promenade built on former railway line connecting Place de la Bastille to Varenne-Saint-Maur.
-The 4.5 km long promenade has a unique design, taking its visitors underground through tunnels and trenches, and above ground on bridges for a magical experience of walking in nature, surrounded by wild vegetation and landscaped terraces.
+The Coulée Verte René-Dumont is a planted promenade built on a former railway line connecting Place de la Bastille to Varenne-Saint-Maur.
+The 4.5 km-long promenade has a unique design, taking visitors underground through tunnels and trenches, and above ground on bridges, for a magical experience of walking in nature, surrounded by wild vegetation and landscaped terraces.

-It offers spectacular urban and modern views of the 12th Arrondissement, and is a great way to explore the neighborhood!
+It offers spectacular urban, modern views of the 12th Arrondissement and is a great way to explore the neighborhood!

 Address: 1 Coulée Verte René-Dumont